Those cute little perky ears are one of Yorkies’ most endearing features.

-Yorkshire terriers, or Yorkies, have a small V-shaped ears set not too far apart and carried erect, according to the standards set by the American Kennel Club (AKC).
+Yorkshire terriers have small V-shaped ears set not too far apart and carried erect.
+That is according to the standards set by the American Kennel Club (AKC).

-But there are instances when a Yorkie’s remain floppy instead of standing upright.
+But there are instances when a Yorkie’s ears remain floppy instead of standing upright.

-Fortunately, there are some effective methods to help make a Yorkie’s ears stand erect, depending on his age and his ears’ physical characteristics.
+Fortunately, there are some effective methods to help make a Yorkie’s ears stand erect, depending on its age and the physical characteristics of the ears.

 Yorkies Are Born With Floppy Ears

-Yorkies’ Ears Will Likely Raise Within A Few Month After Birth
+Yorkies’ Ears Usually Raise Within A Few Month After Birth

-To answer the question, most Yorkies will have their ears standing erect between three and six months.
-Their ears will gradually become erect or stand up and stand on their own without assistance.
+To reiterate, most Yorkies will have upright ears between three and six months of age.
+Their ears stand up and do so on their own, without assistance.

-In these cases, the Yorkie puppies may have erect ears only at nine months.
-Some Yorkies also develop erect ears between six and eight weeks.
+In these cases, a Yorkie puppy may not have erect ears until as late as nine months nine months.
+Some Yorkies also develop erect ears much earlier, between six and eight weeks.

-If you have a late bloomer on your hands, you have to determine whether you will want to wait for your Yorkie’s ears to stand up on their own or adopt specific measures to achieve it.
+If you have a late bloomer on your hands, you have to determine whether you want to wait for your Yorkie’s ears to stand up on their own, or if you prefer to adopt specific measures to achieve it.

 We generally recommend just letting nature take its course.
 There are also some instances when the ears will not stand up at all.

 If your Yorkie is older than nine-months and still has floppy ears, it is probable that its ears will never stand up.
 In AKC (American Kennel Club) terminology, full-grown Yorkies with floppy ears are referred to as Floppy Ears.

 But a Yorkie with floppy ears can still be considered a purebred Yorkie!
-Many pet owners also like floppy ears Yorkies because it’s the love that matters, not the physical appearance.
+Some pet owners actually prefer floppy-eared Yorkies.
+In the end, it’s the love that matters, not the physical appearance.

 How do you know if your Yorkie puppy’s ears will stand up in time?
 There’s no way to know.
 But if your puppy comes from a kennel or a shelter, you will likely know right away, or very soon, which category it belongs to.